Thai Chicken Coconut Curry Soup

-The Thai red curry paste is essential.
-It adds a richer and smoother flavor profile than curry powder (Indian) does and you cannot substitute curry powder for paste.
+The Thai red curry paste is essential in this recipe.
+It adds a richer and smoother flavor profile than curry powder (Indian) does and you cannot substitute curry powder for curry paste.

 If your grocery store doesn’t stock curry paste, order from Amazon (affiliate link).
 I use the Thai Kitchen brand because I’ve had good luck with it, I can find it at my local grocery stores, and I know what I’m getting into in terms of spice and heat level and the overall flavor profile.
 There are other brands that of course you can experiment with.